mapproxy/mapproxy/doc/configuration.rst

 ``proj_data_dir``
   MapProxy uses Proj4 for all coordinate transformations.
-If you need custom projections or need to tweak existing definitions (e.g. add towgs parameter set) you can point MapProxy yo your own set of proj4 init files.
-The path should contain a ``epsg`` file with the EPSG definitions.
+If you need custom projections or need to tweak existing definitions (e.g. add towgs parameter set) you can point MapProxy to your own set of proj4 init files.
+The path should contain an ``epsg`` file with the EPSG definitions.

   The configured path can be absolute or relative to the mapproxy.yaml.